shanhuiyang/TypeScript-MERN-Starter/README.md

 ### oauth2api
 https://github.com/PatrickHeneise/oauth2api
 # Road Map
-We would like to extend this project from MERN to MERRN, another R stands for ReactNative.
+We would like to extend this project from MERN to MERRN, where the additional R stands for ReactNative.
 TypeScript will show the power of modeling in a **real fullstack** web app.